tokarykw/Audioplayer-project/README.md

 -  I used original icons that I designed and created with Adobe Illustrator.

 To-do list:
-- Learn more and practice more complex code.
+- Learn and practice  complex javascript.
-- Modify code to condense it and make it more efficient (use of objects, arrays, and short forms).
+- Modify javascript to make it more efficient (use of objects, arrays, and short forms).
 - Learn how to add animation and video.
-- Replace illustrations with alternate gif animations then activate upon click, to be played with the existing sounds.
+- Replace illustrations with alternate gif animations that activate upon click, to be played in tandem with the existing sounds.
 - Progress beyond beginner javascript.
 - Create similar, original projects as web documents with HTML, CSS, and Javascript.
+- Continue to learn about Github features
+- Use Version Control from the beginning of all future projects.

 ## 6. Status
 Project is: in progress.
 I will continue to work on this project as a practical learning tool.
-Practical application is important to reinforce the new knowledge acquired this term, including the technologies listed in section 4 of this README.md document.
+Practical application is important to reinforce the new knowledge acquired this term, including the technologies listed in section 4 and the TO-DO list in section 5 of this README.md document.

 ## 7. Inspiration
 Project inspired by..., based on...

 ## 8. Resources
 https://freesfx.co.uk/

 https://github.com/ritaly/README-cheatsheet#technologies

 ## 9. Contact